Definite fillings of lens spaces: Introduction

 This question is somewhat subtle in several ways.
 The smooth hypothesis is important; Edmonds has shown that every lens space embeds topologically locally flatly into $\#_4 S^2\times S^2, \#_8 \mathbb{CP}^2$, $\#_5 \mathbb{CP}^2 \# \overline{\mathbb{CP}}^2$, and $\#_2 \mathbb{CP}^2 \#_2 \overline{\mathbb{CP}}^2$ \cite[Theorem 1.2]{Edmonds:2005-1}.\footnote{Although not explicitly stated by Edmonds, the case of $\#_5 \mathbb{CP}^2 \# \overline{\mathbb{CP}}^2$ also follows from the same methods.} Moreover, every punctured lens space smoothly embeds in $S^2\times S^2$ \cite[Proposition 2.3]{Edmonds-Livingston:1996-1}.

-As evidence for a negative answer to Question~\ref{q:embedding}, we have the following result. \begin{thm} If $X$ be a smooth compact 4-manifold such that every lens space smoothly embeds in $X$ as a separating manifold, then $X$ is non-spin and In particular, for any positive integer $n$, not all lens spaces smoothly embed in $\#_n\mathbb{CP}^2$ or $\#_n\mathbb{CP}^2\#\overline{\mathbb{CP}}^2$. \end{thm} The non-spin condition is straightforward.
+As evidence for a negative answer to Question~\ref{q:embedding}, we have the following result. \begin{thm} If $X$ is a smooth closed 4-manifold such that every lens space smoothly embeds in $X$ as a separating manifold, then $X$ is not spin and In particular, for any positive integer $n$, not all lens spaces smoothly embed in $\#_n\mathbb{CP}^2$ or $\#_n\mathbb{CP}^2\#\overline{\mathbb{CP}}^2$. \end{thm} The condition the $X$ is not spin is straightforward.
 It was shown in~\cite{Aceto-Golla-Larson:2017-1} using the 10/8-Theorem~\cite{Furuta:2001-1} that there is no positive integer $n$ such that every lens space smoothly embeds in $\#_n S^2\times S^2$.
 Their argument generalises easily to imply that there is no smooth spin 4-manifold that contains every lens space as a separating smooth submanifold (see Proposition~\ref{prop:spin}).
 The contribution of this paper is to establish the signature bound.
 Using Theorem~\ref{thm:main}, one can quickly establish that no smooth definite 4-manifold can contain all lens spaces as smoothly embedded separating submanifolds.
 Establishing the inequality $|\sigma(X)|\leq b_2(X)-4$ is much more delicate.
-In order to prove it we exhibit exhibit examples of lens spaces which do not admit small negative-definite fillings with either orientation. \begin{thm} For any positive integer $k$, there is a lens space $L_k$ such that if $X$ is a negative-definite filling of $L_k$ or $-L_k$, then $b_2(X)\geq k$. \end{thm}
+In order to prove it we exhibit examples of lens spaces which do not admit small negative-definite fillings with either orientation. \begin{thm} For any positive integer $k$, there is a lens space $L_k$ such that if $X$ is a negative-definite filling of $L_k$ or $-L_k$, then $b_2(X)\geq k$. \end{thm}

 Given Theorem~\ref{thm:embedding} and the results of Edmonds \cite{Edmonds:2005-1}, it is natural to ask whether every lens space smoothly embeds in $\#_2 \mathbb{CP}^2 \#_2 \overline{\mathbb{CP}}^2$; we know that every lens space topologically locally flatly embeds, but are unable to rule out the existence of a smooth embedding for any lens space.